Alcohol & Beer Stocks Canada

 Boston Beer Company

 Boston Beer has long been a strong supporter of the independent craft beer movement; Boston Beer was founded in 1984 by James Koch in Boston, Massachusetts.
-Craft beer, hard cider, and hard seltzer are Boston Beer’s specialties.
+Boston Beer’s specialties include craft beer, hard cider, and hard seltzer.
 Samuel Adams, Twisted Tea, Angry Orchard, and Truly Hard Seltzer are the company’s top alcoholic beverage brands.

 Boston Beer still represents a slice of North American beer consumption, even if it isn’t the little business it once was.